ndikumanaisaie/JS_capstone_TVshows/README.md

 ## Leaderboard

 > A web application which is based on external API TVmaze.
-This amazing website let users enjoy TV series and movies..
+This amazing website let users enjoy TV series and movies.

 ## Below is the screenshot of my work
 ![Leaderboard](https://github.com/ndikumanaisaie/Leaderboard/blob/feature/final_touch/src/images/shot.png)